21 Tips for Visiting the Great Wolf Lodge

 14. Check your room location

 Although we really liked our room, we did not like its location.
-Is right next to one of the restaurants and at the front of a busy hallway.
+It was right next to one of the restaurants and at the front of a busy hallway.
 Because quiet time wasn’t until 11pm, it was super noisy at bedtime.
 Next time we’ll ask to stay further from the busiest areas.

 15. Bring scissors